 The answer is simple, when you’re taking out a plan, make sure whatever sport you play is covered under the policy.
 Seems simple enough, but many times this isn’t even something that’s considered when taking out a medical insurance plan.
 As someone from the UK, I know this wasn’t something I had even considered as it’s not something I’ve ever had to think about back at home.

 Equally as important, make sure you’re covered in the countries you play in.
 You wouldn’t want to be in Hong Kong at a tournament & discover your policy coverage area excludes Hong Kong.
-I know I certainly wouldn’t want to have an emergency surgery in Hong Kong uninsured!
+I know I certainly wouldn’t want to have emergency surgery in Hong Kong uninsured!

-If you’re travelling to somewhere outside of your coverage area, then you can take out a supplemental travel insurance for the trip.
+If you’re travelling to somewhere outside of your coverage area, then you can take out supplemental travel insurance for the trip.

 It’s okay, I already have insurance.

 Insurers sometimes exclude sports to lower their risk & offer more attractive prices.
-If you are intentionally putting yourself at in situations with higher risk levels, then there is an associated liability for the insurer.
+If you are intentionally putting yourself in situations with higher risk levels, then there is an associated liability for the insurer.

 What types of sports are usually excluded?

 This will ultimately depend on the insurer you have.
-In general, if you take part in extreme sports, you can count of them not being covered.
+In general, if you take part in extreme sports, you can count on them not being covered.
 Most insurers will exclude anyone who plays a sport as their profession.